Blog

 Content Calendar for Mac: Plan Drafts, Approvals, and Publishing Dates

-Build a content calendar for Mac with campaigns, content items, assets, approvals, publish dates, and focused views.
+Build a content calendar for Mac that tracks campaigns, drafts, assets, approvals, owners, publish dates, and the views for weekly planning.

-Macrows fits that middle case.
-It is a private spreadsheet database for Mac.
-A creator, consultant, agency operator, or small team can plan content from a familiar grid, connect campaigns to posts and assets, and keep private work local before deciding what should be shared.
+Macrows fits that middle case as a private spreadsheet database for Mac.
+A creator, consultant, agency operator, or small team can plan content from a familiar grid before deciding what should move into a shared cloud workspace.

 Why content calendars outgrow spreadsheets